 Mission-centered Catholic executive leader — bringing four decades of governance, fiduciary stewardship, and earned-revenue leadership to strengthen Catholic identity, expand Corporate Work Study partnerships, and ensure the long-term sustainability of DePaul Cristo Rey’s transformative mission.

-Thomas L. Gabelman is a lifelong Catholic executive leader — shaped by faith, parish service, and a genuine commitment to students and families facing meaningful barriers — who has spent four decades building, structuring, and sustaining complex, multi-stakeholder projects across Greater Cincinnati and the nation.
+Thomas L. Gabelman is a lifelong Catholic executive leader — shaped by faith, parish service, and a deep commitment to students and families facing meaningful barriers — who has spent four decades building, structuring, and sustaining complex, multi-stakeholder initiatives across Greater Cincinnati and the nation.

 His executive approach integrates spiritual grounding with operational discipline — fostering ethics-driven leadership that aligns mission integrity with measurable performance.
 For more than 25 years he has served as Chair of the Hamilton County Mental Health & Recovery Services Board, overseeing fiduciary governance of a $100M+ annual behavioral health system.
 He has served Catholic educational institutions through both governance and crisis leadership — building durable institutional strength and sustained financial growth through transparent stewardship and consistent delivery.